Could sending a style guide be the answer to improving your portrait photography?

 Let’s be real, when it comes to family sessions, sometimes moms and dads forget they can actually dress up!
 Encourage your clients to take the extra time to put together a nice outfit that will make the FEEL good about themselves.
 It’s probably the first time in years they are getting family photos taken, so it’s a special occasion, right?!

 For your family pictures, tell the mom that it’s OK to wear a beautiful flowing dress or wear those shoes she’s been wanting to take out of the box from last year.
-Ask the dads to break out the slacks and wear a button down shirt!
+Ask the dads to break out the slacks and wear a button down shirt for their outfit!

 The point is, people will look at their photos and think back to how the FELT during the family pictures session.

-Whatever they wear for the family pictures, we want them to feel confident and beautiful.
-What better reason than to wear a new dress, or a funky bowtie than for family photos.
+No matter the outfit they wear for the family pictures, we want them to feel confident and beautiful.
+What better reason than to wear a new dress, outfit or a funky bowtie than for family photos.
 Remind your client in their guide that they don’t need to spend hundreds of dollars, great outfits can be found in any price point!

 2. Coordinate but DON’T MATCH!